picimako/SudokU/README.md

 - move forms and localization to XAML based implementation
 - add unit test project
 - include functional documentation about the generator and solver algorithms to the project Wiki page

+# Changelog

+## v0.4

+**Improvements**
+- Updated comments
+- Removed unnecessary comments
+- Renamed variables and did refactoring to aid readability in certain classes

+**Bugfixes**
+- typing invalid characters into a cell incremented the number of empty cells
+- cannot read KillerSudoku from file (missing object initializations)